StoDevX/course-data-tools/README.md

 getData.py
 ----------

-Before using this script, you'll need a some other libraries:
+Before using this script, you'll need some other libraries:

 - Python 3.4 or greater (3.3 and below might work, but I don't test on them.)
 - `beautifulsoup4`